 Honey (or Liquid Gold)

 If you want to be a backyard beekeeper to get your own personal honey that’s great.
-As general rule, don’t expect to take much, if any, honey until your second year.
+As a general rule, don’t expect to take much, if any, honey until your second year.

-Your first year of beekeeping will be learning about honey bees, watching out for pests and helping the colony get established.
-Your first year bees need time to build out comb where they make and store honey.
+Your first year of beekeeping will be learning about honey bees, watching out for pests, and helping the colony get established.
+Your first-year bees need time to build out the comb where they make and store honey.
 You may have to leave most, or all, of that honey to get them through the first winter, especially in colder climates.

 However, get your colony through the winter and it will have a jump start building up the population and making honey the following spring.

 When the time comes, you will harvest honey.
 Hobby honey is local raw honey…unprocessed and unfiltered and delicious.

 See our article What Is Raw Honey?
 (Besides Delicious) for more information